Lodoelama/Lodoelama/README.md

 ## <img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width="40px"> About me

-I'm Lodoe Lama, Cybersecurity generalist with a passion for technology.
-I'm actively working towards refining my skills through ongoing education and practical experience.
-I'm eager to start my career in cybersecurity and contribute to creating secure digital environments.
+Cybersecurity Specialist with a distinctive blend of technical acumen and legal knowledge.
+Experienced in enhancing cloud app security, participating in offensive security CTF projects, and creating custom monitoring environments.
+Committed to lifelong learning and eager to contribute my skills in a dynamic cybersecurity landscape